How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 #2.
 Click Add WSDL option or hit CTRL + U

 #3.
-Add WSDL dialogue appears on the screen.
+Add WSDL dialogue will appear on the screen.

 #4.
-Enter valid WSDL URL in the text field as seen below:
+Enter a valid WSDL URL in the text field as seen below:

 SOAPUI Project 3